 If your family member or friend needs to enter residential care you can look forward focusing on the quality of your relationship rather than the hands-on care that perhaps you can no longer provide at home.

-"In dealing with those who are undergoing great suffering, if you feel burnout setting in, if you feel demoralised and exhausted, it is best for the sake of everyone to withdraw and restore yourself.
-The point is to have a long-term perspective."
+undergoing great suffering, if you demoralised and exhausted, it is best for the sake of everyone to withdraw DALAI LAMA

-connect with us!
+Connect with us!